OGGM/oggm/docs/flowlines.rst

     @savefig plot_fls_width_cor.png width=80%
     graphics.plot_catchment_width(gdir, corrected=True)

-Note that a perfect match is not possible since the sample size is not the same between the "1.5D" and the 2D representation of the glacier.
+Note that a *perfect* match is not possible since the sample size is not the same between the "1.5D" and the 2D representation of the glacier, but it's close enough.

 Elevation bands flowlines